augchan42/augchan42.github.io/_posts/2024-06-21-Conditional Rendering.md

 ## The Challenge: Conditional Footer Rendering

-In our Next.js application, we encountered a common but tricky scenario: the need to hide the footer on specific pages, particularly our divination page.
-This seemingly simple task became complex due to the mix of server and client components in Next.js 14's app router.
+In our Next.js application, we faced a common but challenging situation: we needed to hide the footer on certain pages, especially our divination page.
+This task, which seems simple, became complicated because of how server components and client components work together in Next.js 14's app router.

 ### The Initial Approach

-Our first attempt involved trying to use client-side hooks directly in the layout component.
-However, this approach quickly ran into issues as the layout in Next.js 14 is a server component by default, which cannot use client-side hooks like `usePathname`.
+First, we tried to use client-side hooks (like `usePathname`) directly in our main layout component.
+However, this caused problems because, in Next.js 14, the layout is a server component by default.
+Server components cannot directly use client-side hooks like `usePathname`.

 ## The Solution: Bridging Server and Client Components

-After some trial and error, we developed a solution that elegantly bridges the gap between server and client components:
+After trying a few things, we found a solution that effectively connects server and client components:

-1. **Create a Footer Context**: We implemented a context to manage the footer's visibility state.
+1. **Create a Footer Context**: We created a React Context to keep track of whether the footer should be visible or hidden.

-2. **Develop a Client Wrapper**: We created a client component to consume the context and conditionally render the footer.
+2. **Develop a Client Wrapper**: We made a client component that uses this context to decide whether to show or hide the footer.

-3. **Update the Layout**: We modified the layout to use these new components without compromising its server component status.
+3. **Update the Layout**: We updated our main layout to use these new components, making sure it could still work as a server component.

 ### Step 1: The Footer Context